Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Shigure Kosaka from Kenichi: The Mightiest Disciple uses actual telekinesis as her ultimate technique, though limited to control her opponents weaponry.
 The series has never even hinted that supernatural abilities of the sort are possible, and being a long runner where everything is somewhat rooted in reality, it's ridiculous to see it now.

-Lupin III tends to use Unspoken Plan Guarantees combined with the characters' established skills instead of Ass Pulls, but Lupin discusses this trope at one point when he and his gang of merry men get surrounded.
+Lupin III tends to use s combined with the characters' established skills instead of ass pulls, but Lupin discusses this trope at one point when he and his gang of merry men get surrounded.

 Fujiko: "I don't suppose you've got a backup Backup Plan."